tnoff/discord-bot-plugins/README.md

 Role assignment bot.

-Can only assign roles with 0 permissions.
+Print a message to chat with a prompt for users to add emojis (0-9 emojis) to that message, upon which the bot will assign those roles to the users.
+Note that the bot user must have permissions to give users roles.
+Bot will assign roles with 0 permissions.

 ### Commands